the-turing-way/the-turing-way/chapters/open_science.md

 Features of Open Science
 - Open Data - managing research data in a way that optimises access, discoverability and sharing for re-use
-- Open Research Software - documenting research code and routines, and making them freely accessible and available
+- Open Source Software - documenting research code and routines, and making them freely accessible and available
 - Open Hardware - documenting designs, materials, and other relevant information related to hardware, and making them freely accessible and available
 - Open Access - making all published outputs freely accessible for maximum use and impact
 - Open Notebooks - an emerging practice, documenting and sharing the experimental process of trial and error